History of Westeros

 Book Discussion: World of Ice and Fire Overview

-In this discussion episode, we give our first impressions of The World of Ice and Fire.
-We discuss all of the immediate revelations, and the latter half of the episode contains discoveries more related to the ‘current events’ of the series.
+In this episode, we give our first impressions of The World of Ice and Fire.
+We discuss all of the immediate revelations.
+The latter half of the episode contains discoveries more related to the ‘current events’ of the series.

 Special attention is paid to the Kingdom of Sarnor, other ancient cultures, and the mysterious oily black stone that keeps popping up.
-There is, of course, a lot of discussion on House Targaryen as well.
+There is, of course, a lot of discussion on House Targaryen.
 We also talk at length about the sections on Dorne.
 The mystery of Asshai’s children is also debated.
+Who is Hyrkoon the Hero?
+What’s the deal with Bonetown?
+Join us on a journey through the world of ice and fire.
+It is also a journey back to 2014 now!

 Filed Under: Episodes Tagged With: aegon vi targaryen, aerys ii targaryen, aliandra martell, asshai, audio, betha blackwood, brienne of tarth, discussion, duncan the tall, essos, five forts, h.p. lovecraft, hightower, house blackfyre, house greyjoy, house targaryen, hyrkoon, illyrio mopatis, isle of faces, joanna lannister, leng, lomas longstrider, lyanna stark, maegelle targaryen, melisandre, muppet tullys, oily black stone, others, queen nymeria, rhaegar targaryen, saera targaryen, sarnor, seastone chair, septon barth, serra, sothoryos, the rhoynar, the westerlands, the world of ice and fire, twoiaf, tyrion lannister, tywin lannister, ulthos, valyria, video, viserra targaryen, westeros, yeen, yi ti